TerriaJS/terriajs/doc/contributing/development-environment.md

 npm run gulp docs
 ```

 It will be placed in the `wwwroot/doc` folder.

+You need a standalone install of MkDocs in order to build the user guide, see [http://www.mkdocs.org/#installation](http://www.mkdocs.org/#installation) for details.

 ## Tests / Specs